keshavramji/mellea/README.md

 Then run it:
+> [!NOTE]
-> NOTE: Before we get started, you will need to download and install [ollama](https://ollama.com/).
+> Before we get started, you will need to download and install [ollama](https://ollama.com/).
 Mellea can work with many different types of backends, but everything in this tutorial will "just work" on a Macbook running IBM's Granite 3.3 8B model.
 ```shell
 uv run --with mellea docs/examples/tutorial/example.py
 ```